jbanday808/Enterprise-Threat-Hunting/docs/dynamic-analysis.md

 ---

+### Figure 7

-Figure 7: PowerShell monitoring query used to identify encoded PowerShell execution and malicious scripting activity.
+PowerShell monitoring query used to identify encoded PowerShell execution and malicious scripting activity.

+### References

+AWS Pricing Calculator User Guide: This guide provides detailed instructions on using the AWS Pricing Calculator to estimate costs for different AWS services.

 ---